DotNetAnalyzers/StyleCopAnalyzers/README.md

 in Visual Studio 2015 or newer. **Settings.StyleCop** is not supported, but a **stylecop.json** file may be used to customize the behavior of certain rules.
 See [Configuration.md](documentation/Configuration.md) for more information.

-For Documentation and reasoning on the rules themself, go to [Documentation.md](DOCUMENTATION.md).
+For documentation and reasoning on the rules themself, see the [Documentation](DOCUMENTATION.md).

 For users upgrading from StyleCop Classic, see [KnownChanges.md](https://github.com/DotNetAnalyzers/StyleCopAnalyzers/tree/master/documentation/KnownChanges.md) for information about known differences which you may notice when switching to StyleCop Analyzers.